learn-co-curriculum/dsc-04-42-04-normalization-and-parameter-tuning-of-neural-networks/README.md

 Slow down learning on one direction and speed up in another one.

-On each iteration, use exponentially weithed average again: exponentially weighted average of the squares of the derivatives
+On each iteration, use exponentially weighed average again: exponentially weighted average of the squares of the derivatives

 $S_{dw} = \beta S_{dw} + (1-\beta)dW^2$